nymtech/docs/content/run-nym-nodes/gateways.md

 Gateways provide a destination for mixnet packets.
 Most of the internet doesn't use encrypted Sphinx packets, so the gateway acts as a destination, sort of like a mailbox, for messages.

+If you would like to run a gateway for the network, please contact us.

 Peaps connect to gateways.
 Messages are automatically piped to connected clients and deleted from the gateway's disk storage.
 If a Peap client is offline when a message arrives, it will be stored for later retrieval.
 When the client connects, all messages will be delivered, and deleted from the gateway's disk.
-In release 0.8.0 we have now added end-to-end encryption, so gateways cannot see what they're storing for their users.
+As of release 0.8.x we have now added end-to-end encryption, so gateways cannot see what they're storing for their users.

 When it starts up, a Peap's client registers itself with a gateway, and the gateway returns an access token.
 The access token plus the gateway's IP can then be used as a form of addressing for delivering packets.